IKHSRF/IKHSRF/README.md

 ## I'm a Gamer, Developer, and Student!!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning android development with flutter
 - 👯 I’m looking to collaborate with other developer around the world
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to code